kodingkoning/Cal-DISKS/README.md

 This project builds on existing work on k-mer sketchers to develop a parallelized, distributed implementation of a k-mer sketcher.
 K-mer sketching, as an alternative to the more precise k-mer counting, addresses issues of memory limitations, as it effectively compresses the data, resulting in a compact summary of the data with a lower level of error than sampling offers.
 This project focuses on creating an efficient and usable system.

-## Project Status

-The project is currently on schedule.
-After overcoming some delays in the project, I have selected a base sequential k-mer sketcher to work with, meeting the December 1 deadline.

-Work on the project will resume in early February.

 ## Background Material

 [Base k-mer Sketcher - sketch](https://github.com/dnbaker/sketch)